mdn/content/files/en-us/learn/getting_started_with_the_web/javascript_basics/index.md

     The `setUserName()` function contains a [`prompt()`](/en-US/docs/Web/API/Window/prompt) function, which displays a dialog box, similar to `alert()`.
 This `prompt()` function does more than `alert()`, asking the user to enter data, and storing it in a variable after the user clicks _OK._ In this case, we are asking the user to enter a name.
 Next, the code calls on an API `localStorage`, which allows us to store data in the browser and retrieve it later.
 We use localStorage's `setItem()` function to create and store a data item called `'name'`, setting its value to the `myName` variable which contains the user's entry for the name.
 Finally, we set the `textContent` of the heading to a string, plus the user's newly stored name.

-4. Add the `if ... else` block (below).
+4. Add the `if...else` block (below).
 We could call this initialization code, as it structures the app when it first loads.

     ```js
     if(!localStorage.getItem('name')) {